muratk3n/thirdwave/en/README.md

 ---

 Should I go on with the Middle Ages analogy?
-There is mainstream, stuck stuck in the mud, quacks, and also there are the new ultra-rich, the new Medicis, right?
+There is mainstream, stuck in the mud, quacks, and also there are the new ultra-rich, the new Medicis, right?
 At some point there were even pirates!
 Crusades?!
 WTF man..

 ---